 Out of a Macro For the Day?
 Here’s What to Eat

 It’s 5 o’clock, you’ve almost hit your 60-gram daily macro limit for fat, and you haven’t had dinner yet.
-What’s a flexible dieter to do?
+What’s a macro counter to do?

 Well, you have two choices: